 During the war years, 1939-45, the Club took an active part in many services for military personal temporarily stationed in the area; one service being the provision of entertainment for patients at the Debert Military Hospital.
 The expenses for these endeavours were covered by holding a "Gosh Auction" in the Club each week.

-Previous to 1948 many methods had been used to raise funds for the many Community Service projects of the Club.
-For years, personal donations sponsoring of theatricals and movies were the normal methods used and it was always a problem in ways and means to meet the club needs and obligations.
+Prior to 1948 many methods had been used to raise funds for the many Community Service projects of the Club.
+For years, personal donations, sponsoring of theatricals and movies were the normal methods used to raise money.
+It was always a problem to meet the Club's needs and obligations.